Close

 3

-Which savings scheme gives more return?
+Which savings scheme gives a higher return?

 4